 At 6point6, the cyber incident response service begins before a known incident is identified, through insightful end-to-end assessments of your cyber landscape and security capability.

 Reacting quickly for damage limitation

-In the event of security breach, our incident team will be on hand to act, appropriate to the severity of the incident.
+In the event of a security breach, our incident team will be on hand to triage, advise and act appropriately depending on the severity of the incident.